Ace

 Black Welsh Pony Mare

-When Ginger first met Lily, this beautiful little black pony dragged her owner all the way to the big barn.
+When Ginger first met Lilly, this beautiful little black pony dragged her owner all the way to the big barn.
 Her owner was the father of one of Ginger’s beginner students and had bought the pony off the internet for his daughter.
-Lily is a beautiful 21-year-old Welsh cross pony who arrived with several ponies’ worth of attitude packed into that tiny frame.
+Lilly is a beautiful 21-year-old Welsh cross pony who arrived with several ponies’ worth of attitude packed into that tiny frame.
 Her original owner brought her to Exodus two summers in a row to get her safe enough for his young daughter to ride.
 Each summer, with regular riding and training, her behavior would begin to improve…but when she went back home, she would go right back to her “rude pony” behavior after a month or two of time off!

-At the end of the second summer, the student’s mother called and asked if Ginger would like to have Lily – they were done spending money on retraining her.
-Ginger jokes that she adopted Lily because she was gorgeous and had the same name as Ginger’s granddaughter – how’s that for a logical reason? – but whatever the case, we’re very glad she’s here!
-For a full year, Ginger rode Lily to get her ready for the kids – to the great amusement of all of our students and volunteers.
-Toward the end of that year, Lily was still exhibiting a bit too much “attitude” to go to work as an honest school pony.
+At the end of the second summer, the student’s mother called and asked if Ginger would like to have Lilly – they were done spending money on retraining her.
+Ginger jokes that she adopted Lilly because she was gorgeous and had the same name as Ginger’s granddaughter – how’s that for a logical reason? – but whatever the case, we’re very glad she’s here!
+For a full year, Ginger rode Lilly to get her ready for the kids – to the great amusement of all of our students and volunteers.
+Toward the end of that year, Lilly was still exhibiting a bit too much “attitude” to go to work as an honest school pony.
 Ginger, fed up (and, possibly, tired of riding with her feet almost touching the ground!), decided, “She’s got 21 days.
 If she doesn’t shape up and become honest, she’s going to someone’s field to be a lawn ornament somewhere.”
-We’re fairly certain Lily both speaks English and overheard her, because at the end of those 21 days, when Ginger put the first child on her, she was PERFECT, like she’d done it all her life.
-Within another week, children were riding Lily regularly in sessions (and Ginger could finally go back to riding taller horses).
+We’re fairly certain Lilly both speaks English and overheard her, because at the end of those 21 days, when Ginger put the first child on her, she was PERFECT, like she’d done it all her life.
+Within another week, children were riding Lilly regularly in sessions (and Ginger could finally go back to riding taller horses).

-With regular work, Lily has turned out to be a lovely lesson horse and the smaller kids adore her!
+With regular work, Lilly has turned out to be a lovely lesson horse and the smaller kids adore her!
 She turned out to LOVE mounted games (and, occasionally, even a little jumping!) and she still argues just enough that it’s good for the kids to learn to work things out with her, but in the end, the kids are always able to win those “pony discussions” on their own.
-Lily has taught many a child persistence, follow-through, and the futility of arguing!
+Lilly has taught many a child persistence, follow-through, and the futility of arguing!
 She also travels to many events (including the Redding Rodeo Parade and Special Kids’ Day) as an “Exodus ambassador,” and her jet black coat and dainty features get her many an adoring “AWWWWWW” from both parents and kids.

-For the kids, Lily’s story is a great example of how, sometimes, our behavioral choices can make it difficult for people to work with us, or for us to fully participate in the things God has for us to do – but when choose to participate joyfully, we get lots of opportunities we wouldn’t otherwise have gotten, and our relationships with those around us improve immensely.
+For the kids, Lilly’s story is a great example of how, sometimes, our behavioral choices can make it difficult for people to work with us, or for us to fully participate in the things God has for us to do – but when choose to participate joyfully, we get lots of opportunities we wouldn’t otherwise have gotten, and our relationships with those around us improve immensely.

 Millie

-Millie is generously sponsored by Susan Vonasek for 2024!
+Millie is generously sponsored by Susan Vonasek for 2026!

 Black Shetland Pony Cross Mare ♦ DOB: 2004 ♦ Arrival: July 2019